LinusBorg/portal-vue/docs/api/portal-target.md

 # PortalTarget

-This component is an outlet for any content that was sent by a `<portal>` component.
+This component is an outlet for any content that was sent by a `<Portal>` component.
 It renders received content and doesn't do much else.

 ## Example usage